Alvin Lustig

-Alvin Lustig (February 8, 1915 - December 5, 1955) was an American book designer, graphic designer and typeface designer.
+Alvin Lustig (February 8, 1915 – December 5, 1955) was an American book designer, graphic designer and typeface designer.
 Lustig has been honored by the American Institute of Graphic Arts and the Art Directors Club Hall of Fame for his significant contributions to American design.

 Biography

 He was born on February 8, 1915, to Harry Lustig and Jeanette Schamus in Denver, Colorado.

-Lustig studied design at Los Angeles City College, Art Center College of Design, and independently with architect Frank Lloyd Wright at his Taliesin studio and French painter Jean Charlot.
+Lustig studied design at Los Angeles City College, Art Center College of Design, but did not obtain a degree.
+In 1935, he spent three months studying independently with architect Frank Lloyd Wright at his Taliesin studio.
+The next year, he worked with French painter Jean Charlot.
 He began his career designing book jackets in 1937 in Los Angeles, California.
 In 1944 he became Director of Visual Research for Look Magazine.
 He also designed for Fortune, and Girl Scouts of the United States.

-He appeared in Maya Deren's At Land (1944), a 15-minute silent experimental film.
+He appeared in filmmaker Maya Deren's At Land (1944), a 15-minute silent experimental film.
+Lustig's character is a man playing chess against himself.

 In addition to his many contributions to graphic design, Lustig was an accomplished interior and architectural designer.
 In 1949, he designed what has become known as the "Lustig Chair" for Paramount Furniture in Beverly Hills, CA. His original design continues to inspire modern interiors and replications of the chair are still in production.
 Lustig's interior design work also influenced younger designers like Paul Tuttle.

-Josef Albers invited him to teach at Black Mountain College in 1945, and at Yale in 1951.
+Josef Albers invited him to teach graphic design at Black Mountain College in 1945, and again at Yale in 1951.
+Lustig taught at Yale through 1953 as a Visiting Critic in graphic arts, and helped shape its graduate program in design, the first such program of its kind.